onai/hopxhop-discovery-modeler/README.md

 When a peer wants to send messages to another peer, it looks for the peer’s path in its table.
 If it does not find it, it asks its neighbors.
 If none of the peers know about the destination, it sends messages to all known peers asking about the destination peer.
 Such messages are flooded through the network until the destination address is found.
 If the peer finds the table entry for the destination, it selects the best route by comparing latencies in its table and goes for least latency.

 The best route selected by peer 1 to send a message to 6 is shown with dashed lines.
-Peer 1 finds that if it sends a message to 6 via 3, it will result in a latency of 12 and via 4 would result in a latency of 5, so it sends the message through 4 and takes path 1 -> 2 -> 4 -> 6
+Peer 1 finds that if it sends a message to 6 via 3, it will result in a latency of 12 and via 4 would result in a latency of 5, so it sends the message through 4 and takes path `1 -> 2 -> 4 -> 6`

 # Experiments
 We explore two techniques in peer discovery to analyze the number of messages passed and time spent in communicating with newly added nodes in an established DHT peer-to-peer network.

-Consider an established network of ‘N’ nodes with average degree ‘d’, and ‘n’ new nodes now being added, each of the new nodes known to exactly one of the pre-existing nodes.
+Consider an established network of `N` nodes with average degree `d`, and `n` new nodes now being added, each of the new nodes known to exactly one of the pre-existing nodes.
 How long does it take for knowledge of the new nodes to spread and for messages to be routed?
 How many messages must be transmitted?

 ## Peer to peer exchange
 In this technique, each node in the network looks at their neighbors’ hash table to see if there is any new or more optimal routes in the network and updates itself.
-One iteration ‘t’ of peer to peer exchange involves every node exchanging tables with its neighbors once.
+One iteration `t` of peer to peer exchange involves every node exchanging tables with its neighbors once.
 We assume that in this network everyone knows everyone (before the addition of new nodes).
-When ‘n’ new nodes are added, the new nodes only know one random neighbor in the established network.
-We find out how many iterations of peer to peer exchange is needed for all ‘N’ nodes to find out about the new ‘n’ nodes.
+When `n` new nodes are added, the new nodes only know one random neighbor in the established network.
+We find out how many iterations of peer to peer exchange is needed for all `N` nodes to find out about the new `n` nodes.
 We also find out how many total messages are passed in the network.

 In Fig. 4 (a) we find that number of messages sent increases linearly when we increase the total number of established nodes.
 For 3000 nodes the total number of messages sent end up to an average of 38561.
-We fixed ‘n’ and ‘d’ to 10 and 4.5 respectively.
-We also find that ‘t’ to be 4 for all the established node sizes.
-In Fig. 4(b) we find that number of iterations ‘t’ decreases as average degree of nodes ‘d’ increases until a point (‘d’ = 22 here) after which we only need one iteration for every node to find every node.
+We fixed `n` and `d` to 10 and 4.5 respectively.
+We also find that `t` to be 4 for all the established node sizes.
+In Fig. 4(b) we find that number of iterations `t` decreases as average degree of nodes `d` increases until a point (`d = 22` here) after which we only need one iteration for every node to find every node.
 This means that high degree of connectivity in a network is highly desirable.
 But at the same time we see in 4(c) that the total messages sent still increases slightly as network reaches higher degree of connectivity.
-We fixed ‘N’ and ‘n’ as 500 and 10 respectively for this experiment.
-In Fig. 4(d), shows the impact of increasing number of new nodes ‘n’ in the network.
-We find that the messages sent is pretty much the same when ‘n’ is increased.
-Also, ‘t’ remains a constant 4 in this experiment.
-We fixed ‘N’ and ‘d’ to 500 and 4.5 respectively.
+We fixed `N` and `n` as 500 and 10 respectively for this experiment.
+In Fig. 4(d), shows the impact of increasing number of new nodes `n` in the network.
+We find that the messages sent is pretty much the same when `n` is increased.
+Also, `t` remains a constant 4 in this experiment.
+We fixed `N` and `d` to 500 and 4.5 respectively.